 More self education, and my dream job

-Whilst I was researching brokerage accounts, I found a review of ComSec by Scott Pape, the Barefoot Investor.
-It instantly struck a chord with me as his no bs approach, minimalist attitude and financial policy was so similar to mine.
+Whilst I was researching brokerage accounts, I found a review of CommSec by Scott Pape, the Barefoot Investor.
+It instantly struck a chord with me as his no BS approach, minimalist attitude and financial policy was so similar to mine.
 I bought a discount copy of his book at the post office for $5 (an old version) and set to work following his steps to reduce my cost of living even further, boost my savings and get into stocks.
-I paid for a subscription to his blueprint service and started buying stocks through ComSec.
+I paid for a subscription to his blueprint service and started buying stocks through CommSec.
 I guess I liked that he discouraged property investing, because I still didn’t know much about it so it was ‘different and scary’ and I still had a bad taste in my mouth from my failed property deal.

 Work was going great, I got my first flying job taking joy flights in antique aeroplanes, and had then managed to progress through a number of graduate level jobs.
-I had finally landed an professional gig as a copilot flying a cargo jet doing primarily domestic and international freight, but also some basic passenger services.
+I had finally landed a professional gig as a copilot flying a cargo jet doing primarily domestic and international freight, but also some basic passenger services.
 The company paid for the required training workups I needed on other aircraft and then the extensive conversion package, which was an amazing challenge.
 I had never worked so hard in my life but it was awesome fun and I got paid a trainee wage the whole time to pursue my dream job.

 Again, I was moving around a lot, didn’t spend a lot of time at home and was being paid allowances to eat out and live in hotels.
 A lot of my peers in the company and industry generally were getting into life style inflation as their wage grew.
 They were consumer spending like crazy, renting massive places to live, even entering into debt for luxury cars and the like.
 I was still content living my minimalism inspired frugal lifestyle and madly stuffing the money into high quality shares through my brokerage account.